mozilla-services/tecken/docs/upload.rst

 Basics
 ======

-Tecken lets you upload symbol files.
-It stores these symbol files allowing others to use the download API to access them for symbolicating stacks, profiling, debugging, etc.
+Tecken lets you upload :term:`symbols files <symbols file>`.
+It stores these symbols files allowing others to use the download API to access them for symbolicating stacks, profiling, debugging, etc.

-When building software, you can run `dump_syms
-<https://github.com/mozilla/dump_syms/>`_ to extract debugging information and
+When building software, you can run :term:`dump_syms` to extract debugging information and generate symbols files.
-generate Breakpad symbol files.

 You can upload your symbols ZIP file to Tecken using the upload API.